homework menu (see document below) and to read every night.

 During our literacy lessons we explored a war poem by John McCrae called In Flanders Fields.
 We used this poem to create War Poetry of our own.
 We also rehearsed and acted out John McCrae's poem and performed it.

-In Art we created watercolour scenes using the skills we have been focussing on and designed war silhouettes to add onto them to create our own commemorative war scenes.
+In Art we created watercolour scenes using the skills we have been focusing on and designed war silhouettes to add onto them to create our own commemorative war scenes.

 On 4th October we had a visit from Super Attender.
 He came to tell us all about why it is important that we come to school everyday.